Exponents of some one-dimensional Gauss-Manin cohomologies: Gauss-Manin systems, main result and Laurent series

 Now we could wonder about the commutativity of those operators that we have just defined.
-We have the following lemma, whose proof is easy and left to the reader (for each relation, use some of the ones proved before and the Leibniz rule):
+We will use the following lemma, whose proof is easy and left to the reader (for each relation, use some of the ones proved before and the Leibniz rule):